 According to Ravi Zacharias, people reject Jesus Christ because He asks us to die to ourselves.
 On page 163 of The Case For Faith, Zacharias says, “Any time truth involves a total commitment in which you bring yourself to complete humility, to the surrender of the will, you will always have resistance.”

 Unwillingness to give up immoral practices also causes people to reject Jesus Christ.
-Many people refuse to commit their life to Him because, if they did, not only would they have to admit that they are sinners, but also they would have to acknowledge Him as the Master of their life and be accountable to Him for their future actions.
+Many people refuse to commit their life to Him because, if they did, not only would they have to admit that they are sinners, but also they would have to acknowledge Him as their Lord and be accountable to Him for their future actions.

 Josh McDowell and Don Stewart state on page 145 of their book entitled Answers to Tough Questions,